suchimitha/just-the-docs/docs/response.md

 ### Status:
 It’s a string, which represents the Response Code/status code of the request. <br/>
-Ex: ‘200’ - for success Response. click [here](https://developer.xero.com/documentation/api/http-response-codes) for more Status codes information.
+Ex: ‘200’ - for success Response.
+Click [here](https://developer.xero.com/documentation/api/http-response-codes) for more Status codes information.

 ### xeroCustomer:
 It’s XeroCustomer wrapper instance which contains created Xero Customer data along with Xero Id.<br/>